barumau/panlexia/README.md

 ## Contact

-Panlexia is maintained by **Risto Kupsala**.
+Panlexia is maintained by **Risto Kupsala** from Oulu, Finland.
-You may contact him by sending email to risto@pandunia.info.
+You may contact him by sending email to <risto@pandunia.info>.

 ## Let's work together!

 Panlexia is a collaborative project.
 You can help in many ways!

 -   Improve the documentation.
     - Edit text so that it's easier to understand.
       The documentation is aimed for common people with a basic education.
       If you don't understand something, the problem is probably in the text, not in you!
     - Correct mistakes when you spot them.
 -   Translate the documentation to new languages.
-- Add more words and translations!
+-   Add more words in the language of your choice!
+-   Add new concepts.
+-   Add a word list for a new language.

 The documentation is in plain-text in Markdown formatting.
 Learn about Markdown [here](https://guides.github.com/features/mastering-markdown/).